sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   on working with gcc 3.4.x, you will have to modify some source code to get things to work.

-- :envvar:`CFLAG64` - default value "-m64".
-If Sage detects that it
-  should build a 64-bit binary, then it uses this flag when compiling C code.
-Modify it if necessary for your system and C compiler.
-  This should not be necessary on most systems -- this flag will typically be set automatically, based on the setting of :envvar:`SAGE64`, for example.

 Environment variables dealing with specific Sage packages: